 How do you stop a tree from growing taller?

 Every tree grows at different rates.
 To stop the tree’s faster growth, you will need to do pruning once in three to four years.
 Pruning of both branches and roots can be done.

 Watering once or twice daily is needed for outdoor potted trees.
 For indoor potted trees, watering every day is not needed if sunlight falls only for a few hours.

 How long can trees live in pots?

-They can live very long unless the tree dies early due to small pot size, inadequate water and minerals.
+They can live very long unless the tree dies early due to small pot size, inadequate water, and nutrients.

 MORE POSTS: Best Vegetable Gardening Apps for 2022